-If you own a Beagle, your canine companion's hunting is probably reserved for sniffing out food during dinner time.
+If you own a Beagle,you might have noticed your canine companion's hunting skills are probably reserved for sniffing out food during dinner time.
 These dogs love to eat.

 They're relatively easy to please when it comes to dog food formulas.
 However, that doesn't mean you shouldn't put any thought into their diet.

-The Best Dog Food for Beagles - Top 5
+The Best Dog Foods for Beagles - Top 5

 1. Blue Buffalo Life Protection Formula Natural Adult Small Breed Dry Dog Food

 This Blue Buffalo dog food is specifically designed for small breeds like the Beagle.
 It's an adult formula that can support your pup's health throughout their life.